South Carolina Oversize Permit, Wide and Heavy Haul Information

 Operating Hours, Restricted Travel, and Holiday Restrictions

-Signs, Flags, and Lights Requirements
+Signs, Flags, Lights, and Escort Requirements

 For most oversized shipments, you will need any required equipment, including signs, flags, and lights to increase the vehicle’s visibility.